GeoArkadeep/Stresslog/paper/paper.md

 # Summary

 This package is meant to be used by researchers and practitioners working in the field of geomechanics.
 It uses a collection of algorithms used to iteratively model the sate of stress underground, given a well log.
 The computations use 6 component stress tensor, as calculated using [@pevska1995], which allows modeling of inclined wellbores in inclined states of stress.
-Stresslog estimates pore-pressure (with and without unloading effects) from sonic, resistivity and d-exponent, principal stresses, hoop stresses, compressive strength, tensile strength, the three moduli of elasticity and sanding tendency.

 # Statement of need

-Commercial software such as JewelSuite by Baker Hughes allow modeling of inclined stress states, but detailed information regarding the implementaion are not publicly available.
-Open Source repositories exist for this task, such as [@Yu2018], but this as well as most other commercial software assume a vertical stress state.
+Open-source packages exist, such as [@Yu2018], but this as well as most other commercial software (JewelSuite by Baker Hughes being a notable exception) assume a vertical stress state.
+Stresslog differs from these by aiming to be comprehensive: allowing modeling of variable Biot's coefficient, thermal stresses and inclined stress states, operating on standard well log formats, and in-built support for log aliases.

 Stresslog has been designed to help with pre-drill, post-drill and realtime geomechanical calculations.
-Stresslog is aimed at empowering researchers with a comprehensive 1D mechanical earth modeling tool that is freely available and which researchers can modify to apply their own methods when necessary, while allowing practitioners to use industry-standard algorithms to calculate solutions and export well log data.
+Stresslog is aimed at empowering researchers with a 1D mechanical earth modeling tool that is freely available and which researchers can modify to apply their own methods when necessary, while allowing practitioners to use industry-standard algorithms to calculate solutions and export well log data.

 # Methodology